On the rigidity of Arnoux-Rauzy words: Variations on the notion of rigidity

-Rigidity is based here on the study of the set of of substitutions having a same fixed point $u$.
-In this section, we first discuss further relevant variations of the notion of rigidity, and then provide an example illustrating the notion of a weak rigidity.
+In the present paper, the notion of rigidity has been based so far on the study of the set of substitutions having a same given fixed point $u$.
+We have indeed focused on In this section, we first discuss further relevant variations on the notion of rigidity inspired by \cite{Krieger:08,DiekertKrieger:09}, and then provide an example illustrating the notion of a weak rigidity.